MarkvHeusden/WiFan/README.md

 <img src="img/b.png" alt="error 2" width="500"/>

 After hours of trying, I finally found a recent and up to date source.
 [This GitHub Repo](https://github.com/witnessmenow/arduino-sample-api-request/blob/master/ESP8266/HTTP_GET_JSON/HTTP_GET_JSON.ino) saved this project and it is the base of my code.
-It didn't work immidiatly however.
+It didn't work immediately, however.
 The ESP board connected to my network, but it didn't get the API's data.
-The error message I recieved was the following:
+The error message I received was the following:

 <img src="img/c.png" alt="error 3" width="500"/>